 Help them stay active.

 Acknowledge their feelings.

-Talk to them about what they enjoy and plan to do those things with them.
+Talk with them about what they enjoy and do those things together.

 Give them a chance to contribute in a volunteer setting or at home.

 Let them know you love and appreciate them.